Gear-Exchange-LLC/GE-Manager/README.md

-# GE-Database
+# GE-Manager

-GE-Database is a program that I wrote for my work to help with effeciency.
+GE-Manager is a program that I wrote for my work to help with effeciency.

 # Dependencies